supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

 3. Copy the content of ARM file named **hci.json**, replace it in Edit template and click on **Save**.

-4. From Custom deployment page, click on Edit parameters and replace the content from **hci.parameters.json**.
+4. From Custom deployment page, click on Edit parameters.
+Replace the content from **hci.parameters.json** and click on **Save**.

+5. Select the available Subscription and Resource Group, review the values passed in Parameters and then click **Review + Create**.

+6. Once Custom deployment Validation is passed, click on **Create**.
+Wait for the deployment to get completed and review Azure Stack HCI reesource.